 Grafting throughout the night, Friday 26th September saw the office canteen turned into a cave of confectionery.
-All of which was then tasted by our eager panel of cake testers.
+All of which was then tasted by our eager panel of ‘cake testers’.

-Congratulations to Aimee Carrack from our Company Voluntary Arrangement department, who following deliberation of the impartial bake off committee, was judged to be our resident ‘star baker’.
+Congratulations to Aimee Carrack from our Company Voluntary Arrangement (CVA) department, who following deliberation of the impartial bake off committee, was judged to be our resident ‘star baker’.
 A regular baker, Aimee who organised the event, impressed judges with her apple and oil cake.
-It was topped with maple syrup icing and it was a sell-out amongst the office.
+It was topped with maple syrup icing and was a sell-out amongst the office.

-All of the money raised is used by the charity to fund support for those affected with cancer across the United Kingdom, in order to make sure no one faces cancer alone.
+All the money raised is used by the charity to fund support for those affected with cancer across the United Kingdom, in order to make sure no one faces cancer alone.